Admin Tokens

 • Server commands: sdm admin servers list

-• Relay commands: sdm admin relays list.
+• Relay commands: sdm admin nodes list.
 Note that the relays list command requires the token to have been granted datasources list; without it, relays list does not work because it provides some information on the connected datasources for each relay.

 Rotate Admin Tokens